Corporate / Chair Yoga

 What about the chair?

 Since chair yoga is all about adaptability, it should come as no surprise that the precise chair you use is not significant; you don’t have to run out and buy a specialist yoga chair.
 Chairs with wheels are not ideal, since they are insecure, but almost any other chair without arms will do.

 How do I sign up?

 Unfortunately, here at Aquarius Yoga we do not run regular chair yoga classes for individuals.
 However we can deliver bespoke chair yoga sessions on demand for groups, organisations, workplaces and companies who wish to provide an adapted yoga practice to their population.
-Please contact us for more details and a very affordable quote.
+Please contact us for more details and a very affordable quote using the details below.